Bumblebees differentiate flower types when arranged horizontally but not vertically

 Researchers from the School of Biological and Chemical Sciences, taught bumblebees to distinguish between two visually clearly different feeder types, one type containing food while the other did not.
 They found that bees were able to quickly learn the feeder types containing food when the feeders were arranged horizontally.
 However, the bees failed to distinguish these feeder types when these were distributed vertically on a wall and significantly more often chose the wrong feeder type.

 The researchers are sure that the bees were equally able to discriminate between the two presented feeders in both arrangements but simply chose not to waste the brain power doing so on vertically arranged feeders.
 They believe that this is because in a meadow typically rewarding and unrewarding flowers of different species grow side-by-side and bees benefit from visiting only flowers similar to the ones that have previously rewarded them.
 In contrast, vertically clustered flowers, such as on flowering bushes or trees, the flowers in the arrangement are typically the same and paying close attention to the flower features may not be needed.

-- 'Bumblebees utilize floral cues differently on vertically and horizontally arranged flowers' by Wolf, S., Roper, M. and Chittka, L is published in Behavioral Ecology.
+- Read the paper: 'Bumblebees utilize floral cues differently on vertically and horizontally arranged flowers' by Wolf, S., Roper, M. and Chittka, L is published in Behavioral Ecology.

 - Find out more about PhD research opportunities within Prof Chittka's laboratory